-Hospital-Acquired Infection Claims (HAI Claims)
+Hospital Infection Claims

 A hospital-acquired infection (HAI) is one that is acquired by patients in hospital or receiving hospital treatment for another injury or illness.
 Thousands of patients contact HAI’s every year, any many of these cases are caused by medical negligence of some kind.